scrtlabs/SupernovaDocs/node runners/registration.md

 #### Configure your local node

-Since the previous command was ran only using the `secretcli` we must now run a final command to load all our startup parameters to `secretd`
+Since the previous command was run only using the `secretcli` we must now run a final command to load all our startup parameters to `secretd`

 `secretd configure-secret node-master-cert.der "$SEED"`